tuliopereirab/arithmetic-encoder-av1/README.md

 1. Generate the simulation data and generate the LUT data ([lut-generator.py](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/Scripts/lut-generator.py));
 2. Import the testbench file [entropy_encoder_tb.sv]() and change the simulation file's path;
 3. Import all _.v_ files;
-4. Compile all files in a simulation software (e.g. Modelsim);
+4. Compile all files in a simulation software (e.g., Modelsim);
 5. Use the scripts in folder [verification_area/modelsim_project/scripts/main_entropy_encoder/]();
 6. With the waveform scripts, some waveforms will be imported to the project (**only tested on Modelsim**);
 7. With the [re-run.do]() file, the LUT memories will be filled with generated data and the simulation will start.